mnk400/viral-diseases-simulator/README.md

 [Download](https://github.com/mnk400/virussim/releases/tag/v0.1) packaged application for macOS.
 If the application does not open on double click, open by right clicking the application and then clicking open.
 This is required because this is not a signed binary.

 ### Windows
 [Download](https://github.com/mnk400/virussim/releases/tag/v0.1) for the portable windows version.
 Run by finding and double clicking "Viral Disease Simulator.exe" in the directory.
+If windows shows a warning, please click on "More Info" and then "Run Anyways".

 ### Linux
 [Download](https://github.com/mnk400/virussim/releases/tag/v0.1) for the portable binary for linux.
 Run by naviagting to the downloaded directory in commandline, and running `./"Viral Disease Simulator"`.